 Originally published Nov.
 11, 2011.

 The Wall Street Journal recently named the Auburn-Georgia rivalry the “dirtiest” in college football.
-But on Saturday, November 15, 1986, it was the cleanest— that was the joke, at least.
+But on Saturday, November 15, 1986, the joke was that it was the cleanest.

 “Coach Dye laughed about it, he said they needed a bath anyways,” retired Auburn engineering professor Paul Conner told me two years ago when I interviewed him after the “Wet Virginia” game for a feature on the amazing unsaturability of Pat Dye Field.

-Conner is the man who Pat Dye commissioned to redesign the field in the early 80s.
-He’s also the man who turned the stadium’s new, state of the art water cannons on the Georgia fans who stormed the field after the Bulldogs upset the Tigers in 1986.
+Conner is the man Pat Dye commissioned to redesign the field in the early 80s.
+He’s also the man who turned the stadium’s new, state-of-the-art water cannons on Georgia fans who’d stormed the field after the Bulldogs upset the Tigers in 1986.
 It was an act that sold a few shirts in Auburn — “We hose the best… and beat the rest”… “Nothing smells worse than a wet Dawg” — but that lives in infamy in Athens to this day.

 Conner: Well, we just turned the sprinklers on… and I’m the guy who opened the valve.